Chinese International Taxation (LAWS6091)

 Unit of study rules

-The unit is available to students who have successfully completed either one undergraduate unit of study in tax law or one unit of study in a postgraduate tax program.
+Available to students who have successfully completed an undergraduate/postgraduate unit of study in tax law.

 Study this unit outside a degree